5 min read

 A little tax planning now can go a long way toward helping you keep more of your money next year.

 “Review your withholdings so you don’t have an unexpected tax bill next year.
-The IRS Tax Withholding Estimator only takes a few minutes to complete and will help you know if you need to make changes,” De Haan says.
+The IRS Tax Withholding Estimator only takes a few minutes to complete and will help you know if you need to make changes,” Winston says.

-“The other key thing to think about is what changes have happened in your life, or will happen in 2022, that may require you to rethink your tax strategies,” De Haan says.
-For example, are you retiring this year?
+“The other key thing to think about is what changes have happened in your life, or will happen this year or next, that may require you to rethink your tax strategies,” Winston says.
+For example, are you retiring?
 Paying off your mortgage?
 Did you experience divorce or death in your family?
+All of these things will have an impact when you file, so use the time now to read up on the implications through irs.gov.

-Taxes are complicated, and everyone's situation is different.
+Taxes can be complicated, and everyone's situation is different.
 Consult your tax advisor before you make any final decisions.

-Insurance products and plan administrative services are provided by Principal Life Insurance Company.
-Principal Funds, Inc. is distributed by Principal Funds Distributor, Inc. Securities are offered through Principal Securities, Inc., Member SIPC.
-Principal Funds Distributor, Principal Securities, and Principal Life are members of the Principal Financial Group®, Des Moines, IA 50392.
+Insurance products issued by Principal National Life Insurance Co (except in NY) and Principal Life Insurance Company®.
+Plan administrative services offered by Principal Life.
+Principal Funds, Inc. is distributed by Principal Funds Distributor, Inc. Securities offered through Principal Securities, Inc., member SIPC and/or independent broker/dealers.
+Referenced companies are members of the Principal Financial Group®, Des Moines, IA 50392. ©2023 Principal Financial Services, Inc.